uciccnl/lab/join/index.md

 ## PhD applicants:

-If you would like to inquire about applying for admission in 2022, please send the above information (plus manuscripts, if any) and then apply via the [Cognitive Sciences graduate program](https://www.cogsci.uci.edu/graduate/) (deadline <b>December 1st</b>, 2021) or the [Medical Scientist Training Program](https://mstp.uci.edu/).
+Applications for the 2023 PhD cohort are available beginning in September, 2022.
+If you would like to inquire about applying for admission in 2023, please send the above information (plus manuscripts, if any) and then apply via the [Cognitive Sciences graduate program](https://www.cogsci.uci.edu/graduate/) (deadline <b>December 1st</b>, 2022) or the [Medical Scientist Training Program](https://mstp.uci.edu/).

 Note: While I cannot serve as a primary advisor for any graduate program other than Cognitive Sciences, I am open to discussing plans for collaboration with faculty in your target department.
 Please name them in your introduction email.